kibinzxc/webpage-py-server/README.md

 # 🌐 Simple Webpage Python Server

 A basic Python web server used to serve a simple HTML webpage.
-This project was created for a presentation in **SYSTEMS ADMINISTRATION AND MAINTENANCE** to demonstrate serving static content without using a full web framework.
+This project was created for an academic presentation in **SYSTEMS ADMINISTRATION AND MAINTENANCE** to demonstrate serving static content without using a full web framework.

 ## 🎯 Purpose